srobo/kitbook/roles/arena-manager.md

 ## Subordinates

-The arena manager may bring in volunteers who report to the pits manager.
+The arena manager may bring in subordinate volunteers.
 These volunteers may not create further subordinate roles.